chzmnky/TrackballWorks-Loader/README.md

 # TrackballWorks Loader

-Simple bootstrapping code to get Kensington TrackballWorks working on OSX Mountain Lion.
+Simple bootstrapping code to get Kensington TrackballWorks working on OSX (Mountain) Lion.

 ## Description

-The Kensington TrackballWorks driver (mostly) works in Lion and Mountain Lion, however a bug prevents it from automatically loading.
+The Kensington TrackballWorks driver (mostly) works in (Mountain) Lion, however a bug prevents it from automatically loading.
 You can manually start it by opening the TrackballWorks System Preference pane.
 This script bypasses the problem, automatically loading the drivers every time you log in.

 Currently this consists of a simple launchctl plist file, but an installer will follow shortly.